tytydraco/yessleep/out/Ill_be_waiting_for_you.md

 I read the news article over and over at the bar in the hotel lobby not knowing what to believe was real anymore.
 I got a taxi home that night, knowing well enough I shouldn’t be driving.
 I looked forward to seeing my wife and kids after the hell I just went through in that office, but I couldn’t bring myself to go inside after the Taxi drove away.

 I saw the silhouettes of my wife and kids, each in a different window of the house.
-Each of them occupied their own window, staring at me, swaying side to side.
+Each of them staring at me, swaying side to side.
 My phone is blowing up with texts from my wife all saying the same thing, “We’ve been waiting for you”.
-Once I finish this post, I am not honestly sure if I’ll go in the house yet, maybe I’ll hop a taxi to the airport first and get away.
-Maybe Ill just wait out here until I sober up, but Ill go in eventually.
+I am not honestly sure when I’ll go in the house, maybe I’ll hop a taxi to the airport first and get away.
+Maybe I'll just wait out here until I sober up, but I'll go in eventually.
 After that, your guess is as good as mine.